The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Other Edge Length Distributions

-The proof of Theorem \ref{th:exponential_distribution} is by a direct estimation of the amount of space and time for storing and computing $\LPpdf{\phi}{G_i}{\Vec{z}}{S|T}$ and $\LPpdf{\phi}{D_i}{\Vec{z}}{S|T}$.
-Since, in the proof, we consider the time and space for generating and storing the ongoing computation, we first briefly describe what we consider is a form. \begin{definition} We consider the following as a unit of a form: a real number, a variable and its power, a step function and an exponential function.
-What we call a form is a unit in the above or a combination of these units by arithmetic operations: addition, subtraction, multiplication and division.
-Each arithmetic operation have on its each side a unit or a parenthesized form.
-The sum of products is a form where the parenthesized forms in it consists of a product of some units.
-A term in a form is a group of units that are connected continuously by products or division.
+The proof of Theorem \ref{th:exponential_distribution} is by direct estimation of the amount of space and time for storing and computing $\LPpdf{\phi}{G_i}{\Vec{z}}{S}{T}$ and $\LPpdf{\phi}{D_i}{\Vec{z}}{S}{T}$.
+Since we consider the time and space for generating and storing the ongoing computation in the proof, we first briefly describe what we consider is a form. \begin{definition} We consider the following as a unit of a form: a real number, a variable and its power, a step function, a Dirac's delta function, and an exponential function.
+What we call a form is a unit in the above or a combination of these units by arithmetic operations: addition, subtraction, multiplication, and division.
+Each arithmetic operation has a unit or a parenthesized form on its sides.
+The sum of products is a form where the parenthesized forms in it consist of a product of some units.
+A term in a form is a group of units connected continuously by multiplications or divisions.
 A coefficient of a term is a number that is obtained by executing all multiplications and the division of numbers in the term. \end{definition}

-\begin{proof} (of Theorem \ref{th:exponential_distribution}) To estimate the running time of the algorithm, we first bound the number of terms appears in the form of $\LPpdf{\phi}{G_i}{\Vec{z}}{S|T}$.
-We first assume a separated tree decomposition with width $k$.
+\begin{proof} (of Theorem \ref{th:exponential_distribution}) To estimate the algorithm's running time, we first bound the number of terms that appear in the form of $\LPpdf{\phi}{G_i}{\Vec{z}}{S}{T}$.
+In a large part the proof, we assume a separated tree decomposition with width $k$.
 Then, the number of terms is bounded by using the number of variables, which is at most $k$.
-At the last of the proof we replace the treewidth by $3k+2$ to construct a separated tree decomposition.
+At the end of the proof, we replace the treewidth with $2k+1$ to construct a separated tree decomposition.
 We note that

-Since the standard exponential density function is $H(x)e^{-x}$, all formulas that appear in the ongoing computation can be written by the combinations of the step function $H(x)$, the polynomial and the exponential function.
+Since the standard exponential density function is $H(x)e^{-x}$, all formulas that appear in the ongoing computation are the combinations of the step function $H(x)$, the polynomial, and the exponential function.

-We first consider the step function factors in the integral.
-Though one integral using step functions can produce many cases for the resulting form, we can break down each of these cases as a sum of step function products.
-Then, we execute the integral for all possible permutations of $z_v$'s for $v\in B_i$.
-Therefore, the number of possible step function products in $\LPpdf{\phi}{G_i}{\Vec{z}}{S|T}$ is at most $(k+1)!$.
+Let us consider the step function factors in the integral.
+Though one integral using step functions can produce many cases in the resulting form, we break down each of these cases as a sum of step function products.
+Since the argument of each step function is a difference of two dummy variables like $z_u-z_v$, we can cover all cases by considering all possible permutations of $z_v$'s for $v\in B_i$.
+Thus, combinations of step function factors are at most $(k+1)!$ for $\LPpdf{\phi}{G_i}{\Vec{z}}{S}{T}$.